mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 ![Fundamentals of Software Architecture ](/assets/images/2024-09-12-fundamentals-of-software-architecture/bookcover.jpg)

-At the end of the book, there is a self-assessment section, which I summarized by writing my answers in this blog post.
+At the end of the book, there is a self-assessment section, which I partially summarized by writing my answers in this blog post.

 ## What are the four dimensions that define software architecture